The Cosiest Bars in Edinburgh

 Enjoyed a walk to the castle to enjoy the winter views and want to end your day with a warming nip of whisky?

-Tucked away down a classic Edinburgh close off the Royal Mile, The Devil’s Advocate has one of the most beautiful bars in the city.
+Tucked away down a classic Edinburgh close off the Royal Mile, The Devil’s Advocate is one of the most beautiful bars in the city.
 Housed in an old Victorian pump house, the back bar is a sight to behold with an enormous array of rare spirits, including more than 300 whiskies.

 The Whiski Bar